ucbrise/cpp_project_template/README.md

         sudo make install
         sudo ldconfig

+## TODO
-- TODO(mwhittaker): Given a more in-depth description of how the code works and is organized.
+- Given a more in-depth description of how the code works and is organized.
+- Describe how to integrate clang-format and clang-tidy with vim, emacs, etc.
+- Add continuous integration?